 Beyond thickening and emulsifying functions, CMC food additives can also serve as clarifying agents, foam stabilizers, and can enhance food texture.
 For instance, in beer production, CMC can effectively stabilize foam, enhancing the overall texture of the beverage; and in wine, the polyelectrolyte properties of CMC can promote body balance, improve the structure of sediments, and enhance quality.

 In conclusion, Sodium Carboxymethyl Cellulose (CMC) as a multifunctional food additive is widely used in the food industry due to its unique chemical properties and excellent functions.
 Understanding its characteristics and applications can help food producers choose suitable additives, improving product quality and competitiveness.
-With technological advancements, the application prospects of CMC food additives will be broader, and we look forward to its greater role in the food industry.
+With technological advancements, the application prospects of CMC food additives will be broader.
+As a reliable cellulose gum supplier, we look forward to its greater role in the food industry.